 However, we knew we were missing an outlet for some high energy play.
 This kind of play helps to build core muscles and upper-body strength!
 Monkey bars in particular are great for strengthening the muscles in your child’s hands which are so important as they learn to hold a pencil and write.
 Their hand-eye coordination is strengthened as they swing from bar to bar on their Vuly Monkey Bars*.

 This kind of backyard play equipment is also wonderful if you have more than one child because they’re able to negotiate rules and take turns, developing their social skills and problem solving skills.
 At the moment, we’ve got just one swing and it’s been really wonderful watching the kids take turns and decide on rules that will allow everyone to feel happy.

 One of our children has recently gotten an ADHD diagnosis so swinging on a swing has been incredible for their sensory integration.
 Brain Balance Centers believes that “the smooth, back-and-forth motion can be soothing and calming to a child.”
 We’re going to order the new Yoga Swing Attachment for our Vuly Monkey Bars which would be incredible for sensory integration for our sensory seeking kids!

 So what other products can you grab for your little learners from Vuly?
 They are perhaps most well known for their trampolines but they also have swing sets and many different attachments you can add to both the swing set and the monkey bars for your little learners to enjoy.

 Below are some of the attachments we’re hoping to add to our collection eventually!
 Most of the attachments just hook on with clips so you can easily swap things out and keep things fresh!

 So what do you think?
-Will you be grabbing a monkey bar set for your little learners?
+Will you be grabbing the Vuly Monkey Bars for your little learners?
 If you do, be sure to tag me on Instagram at @littlelifelonglearners so I can see!